 Hawkes Bay artist, Kate MacKenzie, is a local national treasure.
-Not only an amazing surrealist painter with gallery representation New Zealand wide as well as in Sydney, she is also an award winning wearable arts designer, even taking out the top award the first year she entered.
+Not only an amazing surrealist painter with gallery representation New Zealand wide as well as in Sydney, she is also an award winning World of Wearable Arts designer, even taking out the supreme award the first year she entered in 2014 and then again in 2022.
 MacKenzie has an impressive national and international reputation, her unique paintings are held in private and public collections around the globe.

 MacKenzie has been a two time finalist in the New Zealand Adam Portraiture Awards, Hawkes Bay Review and EAST Art Awards to name a few, and was the Supreme Winner of the International World of Wearable Arts competition in 2014 and in 2022, and came 3rd and Runner up in her section for the years inbetween.